sweattep/modern_quotes/README.md

 >I didn't have a choice.
 We had to sign.
 I have over 400 employees

+>How often have I said to you that when you have eliminated the impossible, whatever remains, however improbable, must be the truth?

 >I accepted a job which was advertised as a full-time position on a team which turned out to be part-time position working only with the manager.
 In my first week, the hiring manager stopped me in the hall one afternoon and asked why I was still there.

 >Being confident that the candidate is moving in a direction of strength and brings something lacking to the team is best for building a strong organization.